 The small red head rested against his hip, arms still wrapped around him.

 Hours passed slothfully.
-The men outside were too afraid of him to approach the hut, though once they had tried to sent a spy to peer in a window.
+The men outside were too afraid of him to approach the hut, though once they had tried to send a spy to peer in a window.
 The rurouni hadn't had to deal with him at all, watching with amusement as his son slung a rusted old pan through the window, scoring a direct hit on the sneak's chin.

 His mother would have laughed.
 His mother would be proud.